neon-sector/xenotime/DESIGN.md

 ## Modules

 Xenotime is a modular engine.
 Everything in it, including the core, is a module.
 Each module has a specific purpose, such as audio processing or map loading.
-Modules are `.rlib` files.
+Modules are Rust crates, specifically built for Xenotime.

 ### External

 **External Modules** are called **Addons**.
-They can be written in Rust, C, Python, or XenoScript.
 Addons are placed in the `xenotime/bin/mod/ext/` directory

 #### Audio Effects